great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

     - **Table name**: When **Table Asset** is selected, enter a name for the table you're creating in the Data Asset.

     - **Data Asset name**: Enter a name for the Data Asset.
-Data Asset names must be unique.
-If you use the same name for multiple Data Assets, each Data Asset must be associated with a unique Data Source.
+Data Asset names must be unique within a Data Source.

     - **Query**: When **Query Asset** is selected, enter the query that you want to run on the table.